AhmedHalbas/react-native-paginated-modal-picker/README.md

   </a>
 </p>

-> Simple React Native Modal Picker With Pagination!
+> Single and Multiple React Native Modal Picker With Pagination!

 ## Install